 Creating a community that thrives

-United Way Glenelg as custodians of the Lewis Court Fund, provide dedicated annual resourcing for opportunities to benefit senior Glenelg Shire residents.
+As custodians of the Lewis Court Fund, United Way Glenelg is dedicated to providing annual resources that specifically benefit senior residents within the Glenelg Shire community.

 Improving People's Health